Quantum-torque-induced breaking of magnetic interfaces in ultracold gases

-Taking advantage of the absence of dissipative terms in Eq. (\ref{spindyn}), we study the long time dynamics of systems with far-from-equilibrium initial configurations.
-Before discussing the actual experimental configuration (Fig. \ref{fig:1}a), it is useful to consider the case of a simple spatially homogeneous dynamics.
-Equation (\ref{spindyn}) reduces to $ \dot{\mathbf{s}} =\mathbf{H(\mathbf{s})}\times\mathbf{s}$. , i.e., equivalent to the Josephson equations for weakly-interacting Bose gases \cite{Smerzi1997}.
-These equations are usually written in terms of the relative magnetization $Z=s_z/n$ and the relative phase $\phi=\arctan(s_y/s_x)$, which in Fig.\,\ref{fig:1}b correspond to the projection of the quantum state on the $z$ axis of the Bloch sphere, and its equatorial angle, respectively \cite{Nikuni2002}, i.e., $\mathbf{s}=n(\sqrt{1-Z^2}\cos\phi,\sqrt{1-Z^2}\sin\phi,Z)$.
-It is well known that the Josephson model has different dynamical regimes depending on the effective field $\mathbf{H}$, as well as on the initial orientation of the spin.
-In particular, for the initially fully polarized state $s_z=-n$, the system can behave in two different ways: (i) for $\Omega_\mathrm{R}>\Omega_c\equiv|\kappa n/2 |$, the magnetization oscillates between $s_z=\pm n$ with a frequency $\Omega$ (see the dynamics in C and D in Fig.\,\ref{fig:2}b and associated continuous line in insets), a.k.a.
-Josephson oscillations; (ii) for $\Omega_\mathrm{R}<\Omega_c$, the system enters the so-called self-trapped regime \cite{Smerzi1997,Zibold2010}, where the spin precesses such that $-n \le s_z(t)\le \text{max}(s_z)<0$.
-In the self-trapped regime, $Z$ never changes sign (see the dynamics in A and B in Fig. \ref{fig:2}b).
-Interestingly, the precession frequency -- not only the amplitude -- drastically changes across the transition, as shown in Fig. \ref{fig:2}a, with a softening of the precession frequency at the transition point.
+With an initially fully polarized state $s_z=- n$, two different dynamical regimes are possible: (i) for $\Omega_\mathrm{R}>|\kappa n/2 |$, the magnetization oscillates between $s_z=\pm n$ with a frequency $\Omega$ (see the dynamics in C and D in \aref{fig:2}b and associated continuous line in insets), a.k.a.
+Josephson oscillations; (ii) for $\Omega_\mathrm{R}<|\kappa n/2 |$, the system enters the so-called self-trapped regime \cite{Smerzi1997,Zibold2010}, where the spin precesses such that $-n \le s_z(t)\le \text{max}(s_z)<0$.
+In the self-trapped regime, $Z$ never changes sign (see the dynamics in A and B in \aref{fig:2}b).
+Interestingly, the precession frequency -- not only the amplitude -- drastically changes across the transition, as shown in \aref{fig:2}a, with a softening of the precession frequency at the transition point.

-The non-homogeneous density of the trapped gas allows us to study the case in which a single system presents both behaviors in spatially different regions.
-The density profile of our harmonically trapped sample, $n(x)\propto(1-x^2/R_\text{x}^2)$, is shown in \aref{fig:2}b (black line).
+A harmonically trapped Bose-Einstein condensate in the Thomas-Fermi approximation shows a density reduction from the center outwards, $n(x)=n_0(1-x^2/R_\text{x}^2)$ (black line in \aref{fig:2}b).
+Thanks to this inhomogeneity, we can realize systems that present simultaneously both behaviors in spatially different regions.
 If the central density $n_0$ is large enough for the system to be locally in the self-trapped regime, there exists a position $x_c$ that separates this region from the low-density one, where Rabi-like oscillations of the magnetization occur.
-Other systems of atomic mixtures have been studied in this context, but none showed the possibility to observe both regions in a single sample and the domain wall separating them.
-Either self-trapped or oscillating regime were observed in "zero"-dimensional (single mode) systems both with Rabi- and tunnel-coupling \cite{Albiez2005,Zibold2010,Jacob2012,Zibold2016}.
-Spatially extended system were also studied \cite{Matthews1999,Nicklas2011,Levy2007, LeBlanc2011,Spagnolli2017,Pigneur2018b,Luick2019,Kwon2020}, but the entire system was fully in either one or the other regime.
+The sharp transition from one regime to the other creates an interface.